 If you’d told me ten years ago if I’d be a leader in the world of culinary medical initiatives, collaborating on programs with Columbia University, backed by data and studies funded by the NIH, I would have asked you what you were smoking.
 And yet, that is what happened.

 I was fully paid up member of the glamorous world of fashion.
 I started out as a painter, and while at Art school, I’d made clothes, both for myself and for friends.
 This morphed into a career in fashion after an editor at British Vogue, spotted one of my jackets at a party and introduced me into the London fashion scene.
 A year later, I was scouted for a job in Paris, and I moved there intending to only stay six months.
 I stayed twelve years.
 I worked for some of the top names of the time, including the couturier Hubert de Givenchy.
 I then took jobs in Italy and the Far East.
-In 1985, I was given the opportunity to move to NYC where I became a design consultant for industry giants like Calvin Klein, J. Crew, Saks, and Barneys.
+In 1985, the designer Carlos Falchi brought me to NYC where I became a design consultant for industry giants like Calvin Klein, J. Crew, Saks, and Barneys.

 My fashion career allowed me to indulge in two personal passions: food and travel.
 I come from a family of foodies and world travelers.
 Dad was a master baker, and on Mom’s side, all Italians, both my grandfather and uncle were chefs.
 I first traveled abroad at age eight and began cooking at twelve, learning Italian specialties from my mom’s side of the family and sturdy British classics from my dad’s.
 Wherever I traveled as an adult, I would steep myself in the local cuisines and these new flavors would wind up in my own cooking.